roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

  "How does that feel?"
 Tori asked, her tone turning nastier.
 "How does that fucking cunt feel?
 Tell me, Paul.
 Fucking tell me!" she begged.

  "Feels so fucking good!"
 I groaned out, my eyes screwed shut in pleasure as I held myself in place.
 She squeezed her cunt in a steady rhythm around my bloated cock, almost bringing me over the edge.
 "Amazing!"
-Report_Story #10
+0